 The gentle, lumbering PACIFIC GREEN SEA TURTLE makes its home in hawaiian waters.
 These huge, threatened creatures, which can grow to 4 feet and weigh up to 400 pounds, feed on limu (seaweed) that grows on rocks in shallow areas.
 The turtles, known as honu in Hawaiian, are referred to as green not for the color of the algae growing on their backs, but for the color of their meat.

 It’s common to get a look at a green sea turtle, but it is rare to come across the nearly extinct HAWKSBILL SEA TURTLE.
 While Hawai‘i‘s green sea turtle population has shown good recovery in recent years, the Hawaiian hawksbill population is estimated at fewer than 30 nesting turtles.
 The Hawaiian hawksbill turtle is named for its sharp, beak-like mouth but is known for its beautiful exterior shell, which was exploited for “tortoise shell” for many years by the fashion industry.

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

-Be mindful that sea turtles are protected by law.
-If you spot one, give it 10 to 15 feet of space and allow room for it to surface and breathe.
+Be mindful that laws protect sea turtles.
+If you spot one, give it 10 to 15 feet of space, and allow room for it to surface and breathe.